 This schedule is a popular one for parents who are working on sleep training because you can scale it up or down, depending on your baby’s age.
 This is a schedule that can work for newborns up through older babies, which makes it adaptable (something that we busy, modern parents love, right?).

 Finally, this schedule is popular because it’s fairly flexible.
 You can adjust what happens between the “play” and “sleep” parts of the schedule.
 You can put your baby to bed wide awake, or you can do a little rocking/soothing to get your baby drowsy before sleep.
 The beauty of this schedule is that it ensures your baby is awake after feedings.
 What happens before the next nap (and how awake your baby is going into the crib) is up to you.
 What’s more, this kind of schedule works well with just about any kind of sleep coaching method.
-Gentle methods like fading work with an eat play sleep schedule, as do cry it out methods.
+Gentle methods like fading work with this schedule, as do cry it out methods.
+If you’ve decided to try out the eat play sleep routine, check out some helpful tips on our article: “How to put baby on an eat-play-sleep schedule.”

 Babywise Eat Play Sleep Schedule: Why It Can Sometimes Fail, and When To Avoid It